 For breakfast, lunch and dinner look no further than the Robbie Pile Dining Hall, our main dining facility.
 The heart of campus life, the dining hall is a great place for one on one meetings, or just time to hang out, relax and eat with your friends.

 The dining hall features an all you can eat buffet; including entrees that vary daily, a fully stocked salad bar, as well as other healthy options.

 In addition, the dining hall hosts special events and themed dinners throughout the year, making for fun times and adding a personal touch to the Emmaus Experience.

 The Eagles's Nest, located in the Pollard Fieldhouse, offers a simple menu built on fresh ingredients and is committed to consistent and efficient service.
 Stop buy for a fresh salad, hand-pressed burger or chicken sandwich and a glass of sweet tea or hand squeezed lemonade!
 There’s also milkshakes and a soft-serve ice cream machine for those craving something sweet.

 The Eagle’s Nest is a great place to come hang out with friends during the Emmaus Eagles games, as well as a place simply to relax by watching TV or doing homework.

 The Coffee Bean

 The Coffee Bean is our coffee shop, located in the main building, right between the library and student center.
 Stop by before class to grab a cup of coffee, or come by in the afternoon or evening to hang out, study or meet with your friends for a group project.
-The Coffee Bean offers many different types of coffee, espresso and coffee/espresso beverages as well as smoothies, teas, hot chocolate, etc. You can order a gift card to the coffee bean here.
+The Coffee Bean offers many different types of coffee, espresso and coffee/espresso beverages as well as smoothies, teas, hot chocolate, etc.

 At Emmaus, we purpose to provide our students with the resources they need to get the most out of their education.
 Take a look at the page below to see what sort of things you can take advantage of as a student at Emmaus.